 In this work, we propose and implement a framework for assembly development in which the developer stays in full control over instruction selection, while instruction scheduling, register allocation and also loop optimization (aka software pipelining) are automated based on models of the underlying architecture and microarchitecture.
 This way, manual work is restricted to the most difficult and creative aspect of selecting algorithms and mapping them to the target architecture.
 Moreover, since register allocation and scheduling are automated, the developer can write "clean" code emphasizing the logic of the computation and using symbolic register names, thereby achieving reviewable and maintainable code artifacts.
-Moreover, formal verification can be decomposed into separately verifying the correctness of the "clean" base code, and the semantics-preservation of the transformation underlying the optimized scheduling and register allocation.
 Finally, since the microarchitectural model is flexible, our approach allows porting code to new microarchitectures with little effort.